bashayralghamdi/MISK_python/README.md

-# python
+# MISK_python
 this repository contain both of stage 1 and 2 by python language

 ## stage 1
 this stage for all exercaise on the book:
--chick weight for chicken weight
+- chick weight for chicken weight
 - Epression
 - dimond
 - mtcars